xxyao-95/HPC-CourseWork/README.md

-# HPC-CourseWork
+# SPH-simulation
-HPC Course Work

-The objective of this coursework is to write a parallel numerical code for solving a two-dimensional smoothed particle hydrodynamic (SPH) formulation of the Navier-Stokes equations.
+This program is a parallel numerical code for solving a two-dimensional smoothed particle hydrodynamic (SPH) formulation of the Navier-Stokes equations.
 SPH models the behaviour of fluids by approximating the fluid properties using smooth kernel density functions.
 Each particle therefore only influences neighbouring particles within a given radius and properties of the fluid are smoothed between particles.